pawlo1994/currency-converter-react/README.md

 ![Input amount gif](src/images/input.gif)
 2. Then click on "Przelicz" button.
 ![convert gif](src/images/convert.gif)

+## Easter Egg
+If you write some round amount in "PLN" field, you can see something special.
 ## Available Scripts

 In the project directory, you can run: